sivakumars/FEM-HTML-CSS-Challenges/qr-code-component-main/README.md

 - Estimation and timed development with periodic commits to github.
 - Use a task runner to minify the CSS files to one file.
 (Didn't do it for this project, since it was just a card component)
+- structure the HTML page to be fully valid. (article element should have atleast one header).
 - Learn more about accessibility.

 ### Useful resources